The first hill is the hardest

 Here’s the side view of my finished shelf.
 The brackets were only needed because my treadmill’s arms have a gentle slope.
 Some treadmills have horizontal arms, making construction even easier.

 Construction is so simple that these pictures and the referenced articles should contain all the information you need.
-Though I don’t regret purchasing my (now discontinued) commercial shelf in 2012, this homemade version is a great improvement.
+Though I don’t regret purchasing my (now discontinued) commercial shelf in 2012, this homemade version is a significant improvement.
 If you have a home or office treadmill and want to work while walking, this is the way to go!

-Use pair share to quickly improve your conference sessions
+Use pair share to improve conference sessions

-improve conference sessions with pair shareIn less than three minutes, you can improve almost any conference sessions with pair share (aka think-pair-share).
+use pair share to improve conference sessionsIn less than three minutes, you can use pair share to improve conference sessions.
 The technique is simple: after pairing up participants and providing a short period for individual thinking about an appropriate topic, each pair member takes a minute in turn to share their thoughts with their partner.
 (More details can be found in Chapter 38 of The Power of Participation.)

-Pair share is not the same as conversation, because pair share gives each person an exclusive minute of active sharing and a minute of pure listening.
+Pair share (aka think-pair-share) is not the same as conversation, because pair share gives each person an exclusive minute of active sharing and a minute of pure listening.
 This balance rarely occurs during conversation, because typically:

 • One party speaks more than another, and;